haiwen/seafile-admin-docs/manual/extension/metadata-server.md

 ### Modify `.env`

-Metadata server read all configurations from environtment and **does not need a dedicated configuration file**, and you don't need to add additional variables to your `.env` (except for standalone deployment) to get the metadata server started, because it will read the exact same configuration as the Seafile server (including `JWT_PRIVATE_KEY` ) and keep the repository metadata locally (default `/opt/seafile-data/seafile/md-data`).
+Metadata server reads all configurations from environment and **does not need a dedicated configuration file**, and you don't need to add additional variables to the Metadata server `.env` (except for standalone deployment) to get the metadata server started, because it will read the exact same configuration as the Seafile server (including `JWT_PRIVATE_KEY`) and keep the repository metadata locally (default `/opt/seafile-data/seafile/md-data`).
 But you still need to modify the `COMPOSE_FILE` list in `.env`, and add `md-server.yml` to enable the metadata server:

 ```
 COMPOSE_FILE='...,md-server.yml'